The Dishman Family of Virginia

 Citations

-1. [S182] Dishman-Hagey Correspondence, compiled by Keith Dishman, From 1985 to 1993, from W.A.
+1. [S182] Dishman-Hagey Correspondence, compiled by Keith Dishman, from 1985 - 1993, from W.A.
 Hagey, family group sheet for James Seaton dated 2 Sep 1988, lists son James Seaton (b.
 1723, d. after 1772) who married 1st Frances Dishman.

-3. [S182] Dishman-Hagey Correspondence, From 1985 to 1993, from W.A.
+3. [S182] Dishman-Hagey Correspondence, from 1985 - 1993, from W.A.
 Hagey, family group sheet for James Seaton dated 2 Sep 1988, lists son James Seaton who married Frances Dishman (died 26 Jan 1744 following birth of son John Dishman Seaton on 12 Jan 1744).

-4. [S102] James Dallas Dishman, Compiler, Dishman Family Genealogical Chart, (Lynchburg, VA: Privately printed, 1993).
+4. [S102] James Dallas Dishman, compiler, Book - Dishman Descendants Chart, (Lynchburg, VA: Privately printed, 1993).

 5. [S191] Thomas Katheder, "Seaton of Fauquier County, Virginia," The Virginia Genealogist 44 (2000): 83-102, Monongalia Co.
 Virginia is now part of Greene Co.
 Pennsylvania.